 Failure to Receive Treatment

 Imagine having a terminal illness such as cancer, but your doctor diagnoses you with something less serious.
 They offer you medication, tell you to rest, and want to see you again a few months after the initial visit.
-Unfortunately, this can lead to the more serious condition getting worse.
+Unfortunately, this can lead to a serious condition getting worse.